c-mccormick007/ap_solutions/README.md

 Despite continued process issues and a high invoice volume, these systems have kept operations running efficiently and consistently.
 The workload that previously required a team is now being managed by one person—supported by custom-built tooling and strategic process design.

 > As the sole creator and operator of this automation infrastructure, I am performing beyond the scope of a traditional AP Specialist.
-The systems I’ve built demonstrate a clear blend of financial operations expertise and technical development skill—and I am ready to take on even more.
+The systems I’ve built demonstrate a clear blend of financial operations expertise and technical development skill.
 I am proud of what I’ve built.
 I believe this work reflects not only my value in the present but also my potential moving forward.

+Thanks for reading.